Understanding Molar Mass: A Deep Dive into Ba(OH)₂

 Q: Are there other ways to calculate the molar mass besides the method described?

 - A: No, the fundamental method remains the same—adding the atomic masses of all atoms present in the chemical formula, considering the number of each atom present.
 There are no other fundamentally different approaches.
-However, software and online calculators can automate this process.
+Still, software and online calculators can automate this process.

 -